 Similarly to the present study, in a review of 14 studies on VLSs carried out in different countries, Ali and Zaki (2019) reported that in nine of them, determination strategies were preferred by learners, which suggested a tendency towards traditional methods of vocabulary learning.
 Besides, learning strategies could be a good predictor of academic achievement (e.g. Pennequin et al., 2010; Muelas & Navarro, 2015; Pinto et al., 2018; Tan, 2019), while others found that the learning strategies was negative such as in Vettori (2020).
 Furthermore, a few studies did not find any association between learning strategies and student performance (see Tariq et al., 2016).
 Similarly to the study of Chiu, Chow and Mcbride-Chang (2007) found that different contextual factors such as the economic and cultural background of the students may substantially affect the association between learning strategies.

 Table 6. level of Study Behavior of Intermediate pupils in terms

-of Strategies.
+of Strategies